amirreza-akbari/Education/README.md

 # Education
-Training according to the algorithm:)
+Training according to the algorithm.